Fellow travelers, I am Brother Thomas, your friend, and

 The Principle of Shelving

-At some point, all of us will hear things that are hard for us to accept.
-They may seem contradictory to what we have been taught or make no intuitive sense to us at the time.
+At some point, all of us will hear things that are difficult to believe or hard to accept.
+It may be a principle that seems contradictory to what we have been taught or makes no intuitive sense to us at the time.
 Ideas and concepts are often like oversized clothes we buy for our children–knowing that they will grow into them later.
-Sometimes, Source plants a seed within you that benefits you at some later point along the way.
-When we hear of these innovations, our natural tendency is to refuse or reject them outright.
-We often argue or find fault with the new concept.
+Sometimes, Source plants a seed within that benefits you at some later point along the way.
+When we hear about new notions, our natural tendency is often to refuse or reject them outright.
+Sometimes we argue and find fault with the new concept.
 We would like to offer a different point of view which we call shelving.
-Shelving means that we don’t accept or reject anything that is brought before us in the moment.
-Instead, we think about it.
-If we are not sure about something, we set the notion aside with the idea that we’ll adopt it later on if, and when, it makes sense to us.
-Here is an illustration.
+Shelving means that we don’t accept or reject anything that is brought before us

 Another helpful tip is, listen soulfully.
 For a hundred or so past lives, we have been allowing the physical ego-mind complex to make sense of our experiences.
 For most of us, this has meant that we have seen ourselves as a physical being rather than a spiritual one.
 The distinction is important.
 When we learn to listen from our hearts, instead of the egoic mind, we will often make different decisions when presented with the same set of facts.
 Following our hearts is not always easy to do.
-As we do so, it is only natural to ask questions like, “What will others think?
+It is only natural to ask questions like, “What will others think?
 How will this impact my job, family, life,etc.?”
 We may ask, “What if I’m all wrong?”
 This is when we must learn the importance of listening soulfully.
 A soulful listener understands that following our hearts may not always be popular with our family and friends.
 This type of listening requires us to set aside our natural human fears of rejection by God, family, friends, and the like as we make decisions that are best for our spiritual growth.
-To grow spiritually, we often have to take a leap of faith as we set aside old ideas for the new.
+This is what it means to be a spiritual sovereign.
+To grow spiritually, we often must take a leap of faith and set aside old ideas as we make way for the new.

 Religion v Spiritual